DuffyScottC/CollectionViewTutorial/README.md

 Create new Coco Touch Class file to start working with the CollectionView.
 Make sure it's a subclass of UICollectionViewCell.
 For this tutorial, the file is called colvwCell.swift

-Back in the Storyboard, select the cell again and open the Identities inspector.
+Back in the Storyboard, select the cell again and enter the unique cell identifier in the Attributes Inspector Open the Identities inspector.
 Under class, enter the name of the file you just created above.

 Right now, there is nothing in the cell.
 Let's put a label in there.